 - Indiana Jones and the Kingdom of the Crystal Skull.
 The titular crystal skull form a small part of an entire crystal skeleton, which belonged to a stereotypical "grey"

-- When the evil but hot KGB Agent tried to have all this knowledge downloaded into her brain...it was too much for the human physique and she was incinerated in the process.
+- When a KGB Agent tried to have all this knowledge downloaded into her brain...it was too much for the human physique and she was incinerated in the process.

 - Mission to Mars reveals the origin and purpose of the mysterious face on Mars and that all life on Earth was seeded by ancient astronauts fleeing a dying Mars.
 The fact that later, higher-res photos proved in real life that the Mars Face doesn't actually look anything like a face slightly ruins the effect.
 It's also explained with a line from Luke to the effect that the face, having been buried in dirt in the intervening millennia since its construction, looks somewhat different than its architects intended.
 Indeed, when the security system activates, one of the side effects is a nice dusting.
 (One wonders why the aliens wouldn't have taken erosion and weather patterns into account when building it, but there you go.)